luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ![](docs/perf_gpu.png)

 Note that `T_peak` of the Nvidia Tesla V100 GPU is 840 GB/s.
-Our GPU code thus achieves 92% of hardware peak performance.
+Our GPU code thus achieves an effective memory throughput which is 92% of the peak memory throughput.
 The codes used for performance tests and testing routine can be found in [extras/diffusion_2D_perf_tests](extras/diffusion_2D_perf_tests).

 ⤴️ [_back to workshop material_](#workshop-material)